 - Industrial organisations

-Vacancies are advertised online, by recruitment agencies and careers services, in newspapers and publications including Occupational Therapy News, the British Journal of Occupational Therapy and their respective websites.
+Vacancies are advertised online, by recruitment agencies and careers services, in newspapers and on websites such as Occupational Therapy Jobs and the Royal College of Occupational Therapists website.
 You will also find vacancies on the NHS jobs website and on the websites of NHS trusts.

 - Excellent interpersonal and communication skills